Protocentral/ADS1292rShield_Breakout/README.md

  b.
 Double-click any of the .pde files in the ces_view_ecg directory to open all of the ecg code in the Processing IDE.

  c.
 If everything done so far was good, clicking the "run" button on the top left corner of the IDE, should run the code!
-If it does not, make sure you installed your libraries correctly and are using version 2.2.1 of Processing.
+If it does not, make sure you installed your libraries correctly.

  d.
 Once the GUI is running, select the port connect with ECG from the "SELECT PORT" dropdown as shown in the figure below